suwen0/site/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Mathematical Institute, University of Oxford.
-I am supervised by Prof. Blanka Horvath and supported by J.P.
-Morgan through Centre for Doctoral Training in Mathematics of Random Systems.
+I am a Ph.D. student in Mathematical Institute, *[University of Oxford](https://www.ox.ac.uk/)*.
+I am supervised by *Prof. Blanka Horvath* and supported by *J.P.
+Morgan* through [Centre for Doctoral Training in Mathematics of Random Systems](https://www.randomsystems-cdt.ac.uk/).

 Research Interests
 ------